-How to Get to Ubud
+How Long to Spend in Ubud

 Ubud really surprised us.
 It’s full of different experiences, whether that’s Sound Healing or staying at a local homestay amongst a family’s temple.
 Some people never leave Ubud and it’s easy to see why, it has such a great sense of community and openness, with inspiring and warm-hearted people.